naren-srini/todolist-react-hooks/README.md

 ## Description
-This project is a simple to do list application built using react hooks.
+A simple to do list application built using React Hooks.